nxtedition/node-http2-proxy/README.md

 `http2-proxy` requires at least node **v10.0.0**.

-Request & Response errors are emitted to the server object either as `clientError` for http/1 or `streamError` for http/2.
-See the NodeJS documentation for further details.
+Fully async/await compatible and all callback based usage is optional and discouraged.

+During 503 it is safe to assume that the request never made it to the upstream server.
+This makes it safe to retry non idempotent methods.

-You need to use an final and/or error handler since errored responses won't be cleaned up automatically.
+Use a final and/or error handler since errored responses won't be cleaned up automatically.
+This makes it possible to perform retries.

 ```js
 const finalhandler = require('finalhandler')